No, you do not need to get your patent attorney to sign a nondisclosure agreement (NDA).

 These agents and promotion companies may not flat-out lie and say that they are patent attorneys, but they will try to convince you that their advice is comparable to that of a patent attorney.
-Inventors who are new to the process might not understand the difference between a patent attorney, patent agent and an invention promotion company.
-Read here to find out more about the different types of people that can help you to market your idea.
+Inventors who are new to the process might not understand the difference between a patent attorney, a patent agent, and an invention promotion company.
+Read Patent attorneys, agents and the USPTO can help with the patent process to find out more about the different types of people that can help you to market your idea.

 For your protection, you should first ask them if they are a patent attorney.
-It is a reasonable question for an inventor to ask a person, and if they are offended, then you can find somebody else worth your time.
+It is a reasonable question for an inventor to ask a person, and if they are offended, then you can find someone else.

 Visit their website and blog if they have one

-Most attorneys have a website which act as an online business card while others will also have a blog.
+Most attorneys have a website that acts as an online business card while others will also have a blog.

-The following information will help you gage the patent attorney’s trustworthiness and ability to represent you:
+The following information will help you gauge the patent attorney’s trustworthiness and ability to represent you:

 How long has the person been practicing law?

-Retain someone with a minimum 5 years of full time experience in one area of law.
-I’ve been practicing patent law for more than 14 years – full time since 2003.
+Retain someone with a minimum of 5 years of full-time experience in one area of law.
+I’ve been practicing patent law for more than 14 years – full-time since 2003.

 Their website should tell you how long they have been practicing law and should also have the person’s profile on the state bar website (click here for California State Bar: Attorney Search) should tell you how many years they have been practicing law.